 \section{ Objectives and Scope}

 The primary objective of this dissertation is to advance the understanding of uncertainty management and, to a lesser extent, domain fluctuation in machine learning models, with the ultimate aim of enhancing models' performance, reliability, and applicability in a variety of real-world settings.
-We intend to propose, develop, and evaluate novel methods for estimating and mitigating the impact of uncertainty on machine learning outcomes.
+We have developed, and evaluated novel methods for estimating and mitigating the impact of uncertainty on machine learning outcomes.
 By doing so, we hope to facilitate the more widespread adoption of these technologies across various sectors and real-world applications and, in the process, harness their full potential.

 A significant part of this objective is devoted to investigating ways to incorporate uncertainty information into existing techniques with the goal of improving the accuracy of the prediction models as well as providing an additional confidence score that can enhance the models' interpretability and applicability in real-life settings.
 The challenge facing the machine learning community is to establish a comprehensive understanding of these issues, laying the foundation for the design of new techniques and strategies that manage uncertainty effectively in both supervised and unsupervised settings.